SpongeBob SquarePants Rock Bottom Plunge

 SpongeBob SquarePants Rock Bottom Plunge is a Gerstlauer Euro-Fighter roller coaster located at Nickelodeon Universe in the Mall of America, Bloomington, Minnesota.
 Standing 74.5 feet tall, it is the tallest roller coaster in the park.
 It also features a beyond vertical (97 degrees) drop.
 It is the first roller coaster themed to SpongeBob SquarePants, and opened with the Nickelodeon Universe grand opening on March 15, 2008.
 The ride features a vertical loop, and a heartline roll.
-The ride was installed by Ride Entertainment Group, who handles all of Gerstlauer's operations in the Western Hemisphere.
+The ride was installed by Ride Entertainment Group, which handles all of Gerstlauer's operations in the Western Hemisphere.